GTBitsOfGood/southface/README.md

 3. Install docker and docker-compose

 MacOS: [Docker Desktop for MacOS](https://docs.docker.com/desktop/install/mac-install/)

 Windows: [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/)

 Linux: [Docker Desktop for Linux](https://docs.docker.com/desktop/install/linux-install/)

 4. Obtain your secrets -- Linux or MacOS (Skip if Windows); you will need to obtain a password from your Engineering Manager:

-First, install BitWarden CLI and FX with npm
+First, install BitWarden CLI and fx with npm

 ```
 npm install -g @bitwarden/cli fx